urma/rom-hacking/README.md

 ![RAM Filter](http://www.the-interweb.com/bdump/fceuxdsp/filter2.png)

-The `difftool.rb` implementation does not support different criteria between each state snapshot, so you cannot do searches for values that increased between two snapshots, and decresed between the following ones.
-It does drop you into a nice [Pry](http://pryrepl.org/) prompt where you peek and poke freely around the memory contents.
+The script offers an object which stores file information and contents for multiple memory dumps, and allows you to compare the values in those dumps using arbitrary comparison criteria.
+It drops you into a nice [Pry](http://pryrepl.org/) prompt where you peek and poke freely around the memory contents.

 ### Setup
 Dependencies for all the scripts are handled by a `Gemfile`.
 You can install all the dependencies automatically using [Bundler](http://gembundler.com/).